MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Introduction

 \section{Introduction}

-By converting the full-precision weights and activations in deep neural networks (DNNs) into lower-bit formats, the quantization technique~\cite{whitepaper} has become one of the most predominant methods to show impressive capabilities of compressing DNNs in recent years.
-However, most network quantization methods~\cite{gong2019differentiable,APoT,kim2021distance,zhuang2020training,yang2021fracbits} are designed with a fixed bit-width, limiting their scalability and adaptability to different computational resources in real-world applications.
+By converting the full-precision weights and activations in deep neural networks (DNNs) into lower-bit formats, the quantization technique has become one of the most predominant methods to show impressive capabilities of compressing DNNs in recent years.
+However, most network quantization methods~\cite{gong2019differentiable,CHEN2023109527,yang2021fracbits} are designed with a fixed bit-width, limiting their scalability and adaptability to various computational resources in real-world applications.
+Therefore, recent work has focused on training the quantized neural networks (QNNs) of multiple precisions for adapting to a wide range of bit-width requirements in runtime, referred to as arbitrary bit-width QNNs~\cite{yu2021any,jin2020adabits,ijcai2022MultiQuant,bulat2021bit,tang2022arbitrary}.

-Therefore, recent work has focused on training one single quantized neural network (QNN) of multiple precisions for adapting to a wide range of bit-width requirements in runtime, referred to as arbitrary bit-width QNN.
-Representative work includes Any-Precision and AdaBit proposed by Yu \emph{et al}.\cite{yu2021any} and Jin \emph{et al}.\cite{jin2020adabits}.
-These methods traverse bit-width candidates for weights and activations and switch batch normalization layers and quantization parameters accordingly.
-However, there is a discrepancy between these two methods.
-In~\cite{yu2021any}, the full-precision version is required for network storage, whereas in~\cite{jin2020adabits}, only the low-bit format is sufficient due to modifications made to the round function from round-to-nearest to round-to-floor.
+Typically, as illustrated in Fig.\,\ref{fig:framework}a, these methods train the arbitrary bit-width QNNs by optimizing the loss of all bit-width candidates for weights and activations~\cite{jin2020adabits,yu2021any}.
+Specifically, throughout the training process, the bit-width is cyclically chosen from the candidate bit-widths.
+The weights and activations of the network are then quantized to the selected bit-width.
+Subsequently, the quantized network undergoes forward and backward propagation to update weights.
+Previous methods improve the performance by utilizing mix-precision~\cite{ijcai2022MultiQuant,bulat2021bit}, training strategy~\cite{xu2023eq}, dynamic inference~\cite{tang2022arbitrary}, and so on.
+Despite these early efforts, in this paper, we reveal that current methods for arbitrary bit-width QNNs struggle more with quantization errors, making their performance unsatisfactory.